Apify MCP

 As the user.
 Each workspace member authorizes once and Scalekit resolves their credential at request time.
 Audit logs attribute every action to that user, not a shared service account.

-Where is the Apify MCP bearer token stored?
+Where is the Apify bearer token stored?

 Start in your coding agent